Mathux/TEMOS/README.md

 mkdir datasets/AMASS/
 ```

-Go to the [AMASS website] (https://amass.is.tuebingen.mpg.de/download.php), register and go to the Download tab.
-Then download the "SMPL+H G" files corresponding to the datasets [KIT, CMU, EKUT] into the "datasets/AMASS" directory and uncompress the archives:
+Go to the [AMASS website](https://amass.is.tuebingen.mpg.de/download.php), register and go to the Download tab.
+Then download the "SMPL+H G" files corresponding to the datasets [KIT, CMU, EKUT] into the ``datasets/AMASS`` directory and uncompress the archives:

 ```bash
 cd datasets/AMASS/